Davenport Lyons

 Davenport Lyons was a London-based law firm that entered into administration on 25 April 2014.
 Although most of their work concerned corporate acquisitions, in 2007 their actions against file sharers became news in the United Kingdom.
-This subject became widely publicised in late 2008 because of the number of innocent people receiving letters from the company, it was reported on Watchdog that Atari stopped using this company for this reason.
+This subject became widely publicised in late 2008 because of the number of innocent people receiving letters from the firm, it was reported on Watchdog that Atari stopped using this firm for this reason.

 They were incorporated in 2001 and in 2008 listed 16 associates and 41 partners.
 Prior to their entry into file-sharing related intellectual property litigation, they were best known for their involvement in the case of a London tailor near Savile Row.

 Notable case

-Robin Shaw was named Lawyer of the Week by The Times in September for having acted for HarperCollins in the case brought by the BBC to prevent the publication of the autobiography of Ben Collins, the mystery driver known as the Stig in Top Gear, the BBC TV series.
+Robin Shaw, a partner in the firm, was named Lawyer of the Week by The Times in September for having acted for HarperCollins in the case brought by the BBC to prevent the publication of the autobiography of Ben Collins, the mystery driver known as the Stig in Top Gear, the BBC TV series.
 The High Court refused to grant the injunction and the book, The Man in the White Suit, has now been published.